 You might not have all the qualities of a good manager just yet, and that's OK.
 The good news is that it's never too late to start developing your skill sets.
 Start with a few that are personally meaningful to you, and strengthen them on a year-round basis through practice, feedback, and iteration.

 If you’re looking to further strengthen the employee-manager relationships at your organization, consider the power of manager-driven recognition programs.
-You can also request a demo with Blueboard to see how our employee recognition platform can help.
+You can also request a demo with Blueboard to see how our employee recognition platform platform can help.